-Just some interesting thing I've found online.
+Just some other tutorials by us and interesting thing I've found online.

 Some pictures that clearely depicts the quality difference between photos taken by amateur and professional photrographers.
 Eleven examples that shows how much important is "the eye of the photographer", and that can give you some inspiration.
 Go to boredpanda article.